Early Detection and Diagnosis Project Award

 Proposals for research in these fields are likely to be ineligible for this funding scheme:

-- Research which does not have any line-of-sight to impact on early detection – this may be eligible for our discovery research funding opportunities
+- Research which does not have any line-of-sight to impact on early detection or diagnosis – this may be eligible for our discovery research funding opportunities

 If you are unsure which funding scheme is most appropriate for your research, please get in touch to discuss your proposal